-In conformance with 49 CFR 192.911(k), this section establishes a means of incorporating changes into the Pipeline Integrity Management Program (IMP).
+In conformance with 49 CFR 192.911(k) & 192.13(d), this section establishes a means of incorporating changes into the Pipeline Integrity Management Program (IMP).
 The Management of Change (MOC) elements of ASME B31.8S, Section 11 have been incorporated into the MOC process.